-- 3.4.12.1 A health risk assessment shall be conducted to assess the potential health impact associated with operation of the Project.
-Particular attention should be paid to assess any radon emissions from the ex-quarry that may affect the health of future occupants of the future development. - 3.4.12.2 The health risk assessment shall include the following key steps: - (a) a systematic identification of the risks from radon emissions from the ex-quarry site to future occupants; - (b) an assessment of the likelihood and consequences of exposure to radon emissions;

-- (c) an identification of means by which the risks could be further reduced; and - (d) recommendation of all reasonably practicable measures to reduce risks during the operation of the Project. - 3.4.12.3 The health risk assessment shall be based on established practices in countries around the world.
+- 3.4.10.1 A radon health risk assessment shall be conducted to assess the potential health impact associated with operation of the Project associated with potential radon emissions from the ex-quarry that may affect the health of future occupants of the future development. - 3.4.10.2 The radon health risk assessment shall include the following key steps: - (a) a systematic identification of the risks from radon emissions from the ex-quarry site to future occupants; - (b) an assessment of the likelihood and consequences of exposure to radon emissions; - (c) an identification of means by which the risks could be further reduced; and - (d) recommendation of all reasonably practicable measures to reduce risks during the operation of the Project. - 3.4.10.3 The radon health risk assessment shall be based on established practices in countries around the world.
 A literature search shall be carried out to determine the best approach for the risk assessment, including any codes of practices, guidelines etc. applied locally in Hong Kong and elsewhere in the world.
-The approach shall be agreed by the Director prior to the commencement of assessment. - 3.4.12.4 A quantitative environmental health risk assessment for the risk of exposure to radon for future occupants shall be conducted.
+The approach shall be agreed by the Director prior to the commencement of assessment. - 3.4.10.4 A quantitative environmental health risk assessment for the risk of exposure to radon for future occupants shall be conducted.
 Any mitigation measures recommended should be aimed to minimize the environmental health risk from any release of radon to future occupants.

-3.4.13 Summary of Environmental Outcomes
+3.4.11 Summary of Environmental Outcomes